abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/minikube.md

 You should read on stdout

 ```
-minikube start --force
 😄  minikube v1.38.1 on Ubuntu 22.04
 ❗  minikube skips various validations when --force is supplied; this may lead to unexpected behavior
 ✨  Automatically selected the docker driver.
 Other choices: none, ssh
-🛑  The "docker" driver should not be used with root privileges.
-If you wish to continue as root, use --force.
 💡  If you are running minikube within a VM, consider using --driver=none:
 📘    https://minikube.sigs.k8s.io/docs/reference/drivers/none/
 ❗  Starting v1.39.0, minikube will default to "containerd" container runtime.
 See #21973 for more info.
-📌  Using Docker driver with root privileges
 👍  Starting "minikube" primary control-plane node in "minikube" cluster
 🚜  Pulling base image v0.0.50 ...
 💾  Downloading Kubernetes v1.35.1 preload ...